architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 Each cycle has taught new lessons in software architecture and this most recent iteration brings new challenges.

 - Config and tooling is designed for the last generation of metaphors
-- AWS is massive and overwhelming with many similar, but not the same, products with divergent interfaces between interlocking services
+- AWS is massive and overwhelming with many similar &mdash; but not the same &mdash; products with divergent interfaces between interlocking services
 - Deep proprietary knowledge is required to configure and maintain common infrastructure primitives
 - Configuration and infrastructure can drift, leaving systems in states that are difficult to repeat / reproduce, and thus scale
-- Painful manifest files; JSON is difficult to read, has no comments, and unforgiving to edit; YAML isn't much better and especially worse with deeply nested statements
+- Painful manifest files; JSON is difficult to read, has no comments, and is unforgiving to edit; YAML isn't much better and is in some ways far worse (i.e. deeply nested statements)

 _Some_ of these problems have been tamed with [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_Code), creating repeatable and reproducible systems.
-The tradeoff is you are committing AWS configuration knowledge into your revision control systems.
+The trade-off there is: you're committing AWS configuration knowledge into your revision control systems.

 **`.arc` views infrastructure as a build artifact.** And we prefer to not check build artifacts in with our code.